The Best $3000 Ultra-Extreme Gaming PC Build – February 2023

 Game Hard and Look Good Doing It!

 If you want a $3,000 Gaming PC Build that’s a true showcase, not just another black box, then this is the one for you!
-In addition to the best gaming components available, it sports a sleek and refined look, along with ultra-quiet components to keep it humming while you are pushing it to the max!
+In addition to the best gaming components available, we’ve pushed the limit on aesthetics with this build more than any other – it sports white components, tasteful RGB lighting, and a glass-paneled white case to put your gear front and center!

 Parting Thoughts